raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

   - Simulate a successful file parse and confirm `ReparseFileMeta` fields are updated correctly.
   - Simulate a failed file parse and confirm failure state.
 - Code that directly writes to `ReparseMeta` / `ReparseFileMeta` fields has been removed or replaced by the helpers.
+- Transition validation prevents illegal state changes and is covered by tests.
+- Optional audit logging demonstrates at least one recorded transition per parse in tests/logs.

 ---